-In her Answer to the SOR, Applicant admitted with comments both of the factual allegations pertaining to financial considerations (¶¶ 1.a. and 1.b.) of the SOR.
+In his Answer to the SOR, Applicant admitted with comments all of the factual allegations pertaining to financial considerations (¶¶ 1.a. through 1.f.).
 Applicant's admissions and comments are incorporated herein as findings of fact.
 After a complete and thorough review of the evidence in the record, and upon due consideration of same, I make the following additional findings of fact:

-Applicant is a 30-year-old employee of a defense contractor.
-Her current position has not been divulged, but she was a postal clerk in Kuwait from December 2011 until she joined her current employer.
-She was unemployed from October 2010 until November 2011.
-She is a 2005 high school graduate, and she has earned a number of vocational, technical, or trade school certifications for various disciplines.
-Applicant enlisted in the inactive U.S. Army Reserves in September 2005, and served in that capacity until May 2010.
-She has never held a security clearance.
-Applicant was married in September 2005 and divorced in November 2011.
-She has no children.
+Applicant is a 28-year-old employee of a defense contractor.
+He has been serving as an aircraft mechanic since February 2012.
+He previously held a number of relatively short-term part-time positions until he joined his current employer.
+He was unemployed from October 2009 until January 2010, and again from March 2010 until September 2011.
+He is a 2008 high school graduate, and he earned a vocational, technical, or trade school certification for airframe and power plant in 2011.
+He has never served with the U.S. military.
+He has never held a security clearance.
+Applicant was married in September 2013 and divorced in October 2014.
+He married again in May 2016.
+He has no children.

-access to classified information or eligibility to hold a sensitive position, were established to supersede all previously issued national security adjudicative criteria or guidelines.
+issued national security adjudicative criteria or guidelines.
 Accordingly, those guidelines previously implemented on September 1, 2006, under which this security clearance review case was initiated, no longer apply.
 In comparing the two versions, there is no substantial difference that might have a negative effect on Applicant in this case.

-Financial Considerations
+Financial Considerations2